Ed94/VEFontCache-Odin/docs/Readme.md

 The library supports being used in a dynamically loaded module.
 If its hot-reloaded simply make sure to call this procedure with a reference to the backing allocator provided during startup as all dynamic containers tend to lose a proper reference to the allocator's procedure.

+Call clear_atlas_region_caches & clear_shape_cache to reset the library's shape and glyph cache state if doing tuning of the library.

 ### shutdown

 Release resources from the context.